skg-if/ext-tmpl/interoperability-framework/extension-entities/ext-new-entity.md

 ---
 title: New entity
-parent: Extended interoperability framework
+parent: Interoperability framework
+ancestor: Extension template
 layout: default
 nav_order: 3
 ---

-# New entity
+# (Ext) New entity

 Describe here the properties and relations of [New entity] introduced by this extension.
 Like any other entity in the SKG-IF, [New entity] has to have some basic mandatory fields for identification and for its type.